cbenitez99/mini-pokedex-app/client/README.md

 # Mini Pokedex App!

 This app is intended for all those Pokemon fan/90's kids out there!
 You'll get to see pokemon and save your own pokemon to your party!
 A Pokémon can only know between one and four moves at a time.
-Add/Delete "moves" from your pokemond!
+Add/remove pokemon from your party!
 This will continue to be in development until further notice!

 ## Getting Started with Create React App